• Skip to primary navigation

 changes without permission.

 Legal Threats • When companies attempt to print the Mass texts—which are indulgenced and mandated—the people running the various shell corporations (who claim to ‘own’ these texts) behave in a reprehensible manner.
 They cause endless delays, even trying to exert control over texts which have resided in the public domain for centuries.
 We’ve already examined how they falsely claim copyright over certain texts.1 As if such actions weren’t sordid enough, they then pretend to control public domain texts.
 By what authority can they control such texts?
-But all companies must acquiesce; very few can afford to take such matters to court.
+Nevertheless, all companies must acquiesce—because who can afford to take such matters to court?
 With great brazenness, the various shell corporations make this claim:

 No portion of this text may be